PacoVu/havenondemand-python-v2.0/README.md

         # call GetJobResult function with the jobID

 #
-When you call the GetRequest() or PostRequest() with the async=False or call the GetJobResult(), the response in a callback function will be a JSON string containing the actual result of the service.
+When you call the GetRequest() or PostRequest() with the async=False or call the GetJobResult(), the response in a callback function will be a JSON object of the actual result from the service.

     def requestCompleted(response, error):
         # check error

-        # parse response
+        # walk thru the response

 ----
 ## Demo code 1: